CatSkald/legendary-creatures/pages/about.en.md

 page: true
 ---

-This website is an encyclopaedia of creatures originating from folklore, legends, mythos and tales.
+Our website is an encyclopaedia of creatures originating from folklore, legends, mythos and tales.
+The main information about the creatures is presented in a form of tags which allow to search different creatures with common features.

 The information here is gathered from different sources and we cannot guarantee its accuracy or correctness.
 We try to mention the sources where possible.